How contextual information works

 Contextual information is automatically collected and managed by the Storefront Pixel for standard Shopify integrations.
-For headless or custom implementations, you must manually include contextual data in your API requests to enable personalization features.Standard Shopify Integration
+For headless or custom implementations, you must manually include contextual data in your API requests to enable personalization features.Standard Shopify integration

 When you install the Layers Storefront Pixel on your Shopify theme, contextual information is automatically:- Collected from the customer’s browsing session and Shopify customer data